- Course at a Glance

 - Production Managers

 Students must complete 48 credit points comprising 12 core units and one (1) capstone Thesis.
 There are no electives in this program.
-The program duration is two years full time, or equivalent.
+The program duration is two years.
 Subjects will be delivered over four (4) terms per year, and students will take two (2) units per term.
 There will be a short break between years.
+For program learning outcomes, click here.

 Underground Power System Design